openedx/enterprise-subsidy/docs/index.rst

-.. edx_enterprise_subsidy documentation top level file, created by sphinx-quickstart on Wed Dec 14 13:35:05 2022.
+.. enterprise_subsidy documentation top level file, created by sphinx-quickstart on Wed Dec 14 13:35:05 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-edx_enterprise_subsidy
+enterprise_subsidy
 ======================

 Captures and balances enterprise-subsidized transactions.